Iwasawa Decomposition for Lie Superalgebras: Restricted Root Systems

-That $\ol{R}_{re}$ is a root system is classical (see for instance chapter 26 of \cite{timashev2011homogeneous}), and it's easy to see that $\ol{R}_{im}$ is Weyl group invariant. \end{proof} \begin{remark} Although we use the notation $\ol{R}_{im}$, it is not true in general that $(\ol{\alpha},\ol{\alpha})=0$ for $\ol{\alpha}\in\ol{R}_{im}$, and this is the main way that a restricted root systems differs from a GRRS. \end{remark}
+That $\ol{R}_{re}$ is a root system is classical (see for instance Chapter 26 of \cite{timashev2011homogeneous}), and it is easy to see that $\ol{R}_{im}$ is Weyl group invariant. \end{proof} \begin{remark} Although we use the notation $\ol{R}_{im}$, it is not true in general that $(\ol{\alpha},\ol{\alpha})=0$ for $\ol{\alpha}\in\ol{R}_{im}$.
+This is a prominent difference between restricted root systems and GRRSs. \end{remark}